KyleMcMaster/kmcmaster-dev/content/introducing-payroll-processor.md

 ## Closing Remarks

 Payroll Processor has grown to have 73 stars on GitHub which is larger than I had ever anticipated.
 I'm proud of the project and I'm excited to see what the future holds for it.
 It's great to have a sandbox application to test new technologies or patterns.
 I encourage others who are looking to grow their skills to pursue building side projects like this on their own or with a friend.
-Please feel free to reach out if you are interested in contributing and checkout the issues page for open issues and feature requests.
+Please feel free to reach out on Twitter if you are interested in contributing and checkout the issues page for open issues and feature requests.